altmann/FluentResults/README.md

 ## Processing a Result

 After you get a Result object from a method you have to process it.
 This means, you have to check if the operation completed successfully or not.
-In other words if the returned Result object is an error or success Result.
-You can distinguish between success and error results with the properties `IsSuccess` and `IsFailed`.

-     Result result = DoSomething();

-     if(result.IsFailed)
-     {
-          // handle error case
-          Console.WriteLine(result);
-          return;
-     }

-     //handle success case

-## Processing a ValueResult
-Processing a ValueResult object is as easy as processing a Result object.
-You can access the value within the returned ValueResult object via the properties `Value` and `ValueOrDefault`.
-The property `Value` throws an exception if the ValueResult object is in failed state.
-The property `ValueOrDefault` return the default value of the value type if the ValueResult is in success state.
+The properties `IsSuccess` and `IsFailed` at the Result object indicates success or failure.
+The value of a `Result<T>` can be accessed via the properties `Value` and `ValueOrDefault`.

      Result<int> result = DoSomething();

-     if(result.IsFailed)
+     // get all reasons why result object indicates success or failure.
+     // contains Error and Success messages
+     IEnumerable<Reason> reasons = result.Reasons;

+     // get all Error messages
+     IEnumerable<Error> errors = result.Errors;

+     // get all Success messages
+     IEnumerable<Success> successes = result.Successes;

+     if (result.IsFailed)
      {
           // handle error case
-          Console.WriteLine(result);
           var value1 = result.Value; // throws exception because result is in failed state
           var value2 = result.ValueOrDefault; // return default value (=0) because result is in failed state
           return;
      }

-     //handle success case
+     // handle success case
      var value3 = result.Value; // return value and doesn't throw exception because result is in success state var value4 = result.ValueOrDefault; // return value because result is in success state